Has a Death Occurred? We Are Available 24/7 (360) 523-2489

 Jerry would like to let you know that his work here is done.
 He received a call, a sort of an offer you can’t refuse, for an appointment from which he will not be returning.
 This assignment comes with a huge sign-on bonus, a reunion with family and friends he has not seen in a long time.
 Job security is exactly 110 percent.
 His new mission takes him to a wonderful place where he will be socializing, dancing, gardening and reading to his heart’s content.
 Music, laughter and love are guaranteed.
 Food is delicious and you never gain an ounce.
 You never have to pay your cribbage tab, and the fish are always biting.
 He left detailed instructions for his family to celebrate his mission here, which has now been completed.

 Others may not remember the details, but we know our lives were better for having him in it.
-A celebration of life was planned for August 10, 2019 in Lacey, Washington, with a private burial attended by close family and friends.To send flowers to the family of Charles Rowe, please visit Tribute Store
+A celebration of life was planned for August 10, 2019 in Lacey, Washington, with a private burial attended by close family and friends.To send flowers to the family or plant a tree in memory of Charles Rowe, please visit Tribute Store